FORMiND-Lab/formind-lab/content/_index.md

       title: News
       subtitle: ''
       text: |
-        **August 2025**: 🎉Warmly welcoming four new students **Yan Jiang**, **Shibo Zhao**, **Jiongming Chen**, and **Jieying Wu**, who will join the FORMiND Lab as master’s students in Fall 2025.
+        **Aug.
+2025**: 🎉Warmly welcoming four new students **Yan Jiang**, **Shibo Zhao**, **Jiongming Chen**, and **Jieying Wu**, who will join the FORMiND Lab as master’s students in Fall 2025.
 Looking forward to an exciting journey together!

-        **July 2025**: Min has safely landed at SEU!
+        **Jul.
+2025**: Min has safely landed at SEU!
 With four master's spots open, he's welcoming students passionate about AI4Formal to join the journey.

-        **June 2025**: 🎉Dr. Min Li departed from Huawei Noah's Ark Lab and just launched the FORMiND Lab website; he will join Southeast University this summer. 🎉Welcoming **Xudong Hu** as the inaugural member, who commences his Ph.D. program in Fall 2025.
+        **Jun.
+2025**: 🎉Dr. Min Li departed from Huawei Noah's Ark Lab and just launched the FORMiND Lab website; he will join Southeast University this summer. 🎉Welcoming **Xudong Hu** as the inaugural member, who commences his Ph.D. program in Fall 2025.

   - block: people
     id: people